Diagnostic testing for galactosemia.

 Maternal Specimen: Room temperature.

-- Maternal specimen is recommended for proper test interpretation.
-Order Maternal Cell Contamination.
+Maternal specimen is recommended for proper test interpretation.
+Order Maternal Cell Contamination, Maternal Specimen.
+This can be arranged by contacting ARUP genetic counselors at (800) 242-2787 ext.
+2141.
 Patient History Forms are available on aruplab.com or by contacting ARUP Client Services.

 Characteristics: Affected infants present at 3-14 days old with poor feeding, vomiting, diarrhea, jaundice, lethargy progressing to coma, and abdominal distension with hepatomegaly usually followed by progressive liver failure.
 Patients with galactosemia are also at increased risk for E. coli or other Gram negative neonatal sepsis.
 Diagnosis is made by measuring GALT enzyme activity in red blood cells.